 This course is designed to provide scientific skills and understanding of the key chemical, physical and biological processes appropriate for a practising environmental engineer.
-Delegates will gain experience in practical analytical methods for assessing pollution of the natural environment (for example, river water quality) and engineered treatment systems (for example, wastewater treatment plants).
+Delegates have the opportunity to gain experience in practical analytical methods for assessing pollution of the natural environment (for example, river water quality) and engineered treatment systems (for example, wastewater treatment plants).

-Delegates will aquire knowledge and understanding of the physical, chemical, biological sciences which underpin Environmental Engineering and sustainability of the environment.
+Delegates will acquire knowledge and understanding of the physical, chemical, and biological sciences which underpin Environmental Engineering and sustainability of the environment.

 Upon completion of the course, delegates will have: